Kubermatic branding element

 • How are PersistentVolumes and PersistentVolumeClaims created?

-• How and by whom is persistent storage requested using PersistentVolumeClaims?
+• How and by whom is Persistent storage requested using PersistentVolumeClaims?

 Kubernetes PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs)